patataofcourse/Bertram/README.md

 As of the time of writing this readme, the latest working nightly is `nightly-2023-03-14`, although newer nightlies will likely work as well.

 ## Running
 `cargo run` currently has some miscellaneous tests.
 To run Bertram, use `cargo run --bin bertram-bot --features bot` with the environment variable `DISCORD_TOKEN` set to the token of your bot.
-It's recommended to put this command and the environment variable setting in a sh or bat script.
+It's recommended to put this command and the environment variable setting in a sh or bat script (example included in run.sh.template)

+You can also enable recompiling the bot through an owner-only command by setting environment variable `RECOMPILE` - keep in mind you'll have to rerun the bot yourself though (the exit code for this specific case is 99)

 ## Library
 Feel free to use Bertram's library for your own projects or as code reference!